Debrajdas180/My-javascript/README.md

 # My-javascript
-In this repository have some basic javascript example codes for.
+In this repository have some basic javascript example codes for examples.